MottainaiCI/lxd-compose/README.md

 To keep API changes fast we haven't yet release a major released but we consider the tool pretty stable.

+From release `v0.33.0` lxd-compose uses by default the Instance API to works with `Incus`.

-At the moment, it uses the Container API and doesn't support VMs but we will migrate to Instance API soon to support both VMs and Incus project too.
+At the moment, we doesn't support VMs but we will add support to virtual-machine soon.

 ## Installation